Frequently Asked Questions

 The Department of Safety and Homeland Security is mandated to require applicants to submit proof of the successful completion of a department approved handgun safety course.
-An applicant is not required to comply with the firing range and classroom requirements if the applicant successfully completed all handgun training of not less than four (4) hours as required by any branch of the military.
+An applicant is not required to comply with the firing range and classroom requirements if the applicant can prove successful completion of handgun training of not less than four (4) hours as required by any branch of the military.

-Military personnel who have completed four (4) hours of handgun training and who provide proof of that training on one of the forms listed below may be exempt from taking the handgun safety course altogether.
+Military personnel who can prove that they have completed four (4) hours of handgun training and who provide proof of that training may be exempt from taking the handgun safety course altogether.

-If you did not complete four (4) hours of handgun training or you can’t provide proof of the training on one of the forms listed above, you may be eligible to only take the classroom portion of the handgun safety class if under §39-17-1351 (e)
+If you did not complete four (4) hours of handgun training or you can’t provide proof of the training, you may be eligible to only take the classroom portion of the handgun safety class under §39-17-1351 (e).

 Military personnel who have successfully completed small arms qualification training or combat pistol training listed on their DD214 forms that reflect an honorable discharged may be exempt from taking the firing range portion of the handgun safety class; however, they are required to take the classroom portion of the handgun safety class.